-The bone remodeling process is crucial for balancing the metabolic changes between bone formation and bone resorption.
+The bone remodeling process is crucial for maintaining the balance in the metabolic changes between bone formation and bone resorption.

-The activation of these cells secures skeletal integrity and maintains blood mineral homeostasis throughout the organism’s life.
-However, any alterations in the remodeling of bone lead to bone disorders.
+The activation of these cells ensures skeletal integrity and upholds blood mineral homeostasis throughout the lifespan of the organism.
+However, any changes to bone remodeling result in bone disorders.

 The main factors involved in the bone remodeling process

 1. Receptor activator of NFkB ligand (RANKL)

 - On the membrane of osteoblast cells, the protein-ligand molecule RANKL (a cytokine of the TNF family) is expressed.

 - The ligand is necessary for the development of immune cells, mammary glands, and osteoclasts.